liranmatcu/Adv-Sys-Admin/DNS/README.md

 ## Or, modify on the mounted directory by
 ## logging onto the DNS-server container instance
-docker exec -it dns-server bash
+docker exec -it dns bash
 ## Then, restart the DNS-server container instance
 docker compose restart dns

+docker exec -it dns-secondary bash